Erectile Dysfunction

 Physical treatments for erectile dysfunction

-- Penis pumps: A vacuum erection device, more commonly known as a penis pump, is a hollow tube attached to a hand- or battery-powered suction pump.
+In the case that medication isn’t effective or recommended in treating your erectile dysfunction, your provider may recommend other physical treatments.
+These can include:- Penis pumps: A vacuum erection device, more commonly known as a penis pump, is a hollow tube attached to a hand- or battery-powered suction pump.
 The penis is placed inside the device, and the pump is used to draw the air out of the tube.
 This creates a vacuum, pulling blood into the penis.

 - Penile implants: This method is generally not recommended until other approaches to treating erectile dysfunction have failed.
 This procedure requires surgical implantation of devices (either inflatable or bendable rods) on either side of the penis.
 Inflatable devices allow control over the duration of an erection, while flexible rods keep the penis firm but bendable.